Academics

 Interested applicants who meet the criteria as outlined above should complete the NGU online application and submit all the required documents.

-- A Web-based NGU application located here; which consists of essay questions and general information;
+- A web-based NGU application located here; which consists of essay questions and general information;

 - The following documents need to be sent by email to the International Office: international.office@ngu.edu.eg once you have submitted your application: